|photo by Alice Lum|

 Despite Theodore’s sometimes life threatening illnesses, Theodore, Sr. did not coddle him.
 He installed an outdoor gymnasium for his frail, near-sighted son, and told him “Theodore you have the mind but you have not the body, and without the help of the body the mind cannot go as far as it should.
 I am giving you the tools, but it is up to you to make your body.”

-Home schooled by tutors, little Theodore Roosevelt’s mind and body developed at No. 28 East 20th Street.
+Home schooled by tutors, young Theodore Roosevelt’s mind and body developed at 28 East 20th Street.
 He did breathing and strength exercises in the back yard and began boxing.
 It was here that his championing of “the strenuous life” started.

 His father’s influence went beyond the physical.
 Theodore Jr. would say of him later “My father, Theodore Roosevelt, was the best man I ever knew.
 He combined strength and courage with gentleness, tenderness, and great unselfishness.
 He would not tolerate in us children selfishness or cruelty, idleness, cowardice, or untruthfulness.”

-In 1873, when Teddy was 14 years old, the family left No. 28 East 20th.
+In 1873, when Teddy was 14 years old, the family left 28 East 20th Street.
 The home was immediately converted to a rooming house and in 1874 an advertisement in The New York Times offered “two handsomely furnished front rooms on second floor.”

 Various advertisements would appear throughout the next two decades.
 With most well-to-do families away for the summer on July 19, 1880 an ad in the New-York Tribune offered “rooms to let, with or without board, at very low summer prices.
 References.”